Comfy-Org/publish-node-action/README.md

 Please finish the guide [here](http://localhost:3000/custom-nodes/overview#publishing-to-the-registry) for publishing to the registry befre continuing.

+Make sure you have:

+- [ ] Created a publisher
+- [ ] Created a personal access token
+- [ ] Generated a pyproject.toml file for your custom node

 ### Add Personal Access Token to Secrets

 Add the personal access token you created on the registry website to your Github Secrets.